ngli-me/oiqdb/doc/db/test.md

 # Tests for SQLx Integration

-For testing this module, we're only using a single test function, since otherwise we'll have to handle multiple possible databases, in an asynchronous environment.
+For this module, we're only using a single test function, since otherwise we'll have to handle multiple possible databases, in an asynchronous environment.
 Having a single database makes this a lot simpler.